The History of KuB

 It`s not only recently that refugees in Germany have had only limited possibilities to take action.
 Already at the beginning of the 1980s, the Senat of West-Berlin (the Government) decided that:

-• …refugees were not allowed to live in appartments, but have to stay in refugee camps.
+- …refugees were not allowed to live in apartments, but have to stay in refugee camps.

 Anti-racism activists didn`t like this kind of discrimination.
 They wanted to support refugees in obtaining their rights.
 That`s why they founded the "Kontakt- und Beratungsstelle für Außereuropäische Flüchtlinge eingetragenen Verein (e.V.)" in 1983.
 "KuB".